zxlhw/Matebook-x-pro-2019-Hackintosh-newest/readme-en.md

 - 20210508:
-changed some volumn in csr-bootargs and framebuffer，try to optimize drm and sidecar.
+changed some volumn in boot-args and framebuffer，try to optimize drm and sidecar.

 - 20210426: